-- The schedule on the RISD Checklist & Deadlines incorporates a number of reviews by the FPA.
-To make this possible, I also have to carefully follow the RISD Checklist & Deadlines.
-As time permits, I will review additional drafts but I will make sure all timely applicants receive a review as scheduled first. - I will set specific time aside to edit your drafts and will do my best to get back to every applicant within two weeks.
+- The schedule on the RISD Checklist & Deadlines incorporates reviews by the FPA or a RISD Career Advisor.
+To make this possible, we also have to carefully follow the RISD Checklist & Deadlines.
+As time permits, we will review additional drafts but we will make sure all timely applicants receive a review as scheduled first. - We will set specific time aside to review your drafts and will do our best to get back to every applicant within two weeks.
 However, RISD students can be a bit on the last minute side.
-If I receive everyone's drafts on the date due, I will not be able to review and respond to everyone within two weeks.
-In these cases, I will prioritize based on date and time received.
-Whenever possible, I will let you know when I plan to review your statement.
-Consider that if you submit your drafts early, they will be reviewed earlier giving you more time to revise.
-Depending on the size of the applicant pool, other fabulous RISD Career Center Advisors may jump in to help review drafts. - I'm not the expert in your discipline or in the 140+ countries.
+If we receive everyone's drafts on the date due, we will not be able to review and respond to everyone within two weeks.
+In these cases, we will prioritize based on date and time received.
+Whenever possible, we will let you know when we plan to review your statement.
+Consider that if you send your drafts early, they will be reviewed earlier giving you more time to revise.

+- We are not the expert in your discipline or in the 140+ countries.
 It is up to you to research and understand the context, know the facts, and navigate the country/culture nuances.
-You tell me!
-I'm not your professor, I'm your teammate.
-I ask questions to get you thinking and considering various audiences. - When reviewing your statements, I add comments and suggestions into the body of your statements highlighted in blue and then return them to you for your consideration.
+You tell us!
+We are not your professor, we are your teammate.
+We ask questions to get you thinking and considering various audiences. - When reviewing your statements, we add comments and suggestions into the body of your statements highlighted in blue and then return them to you for your consideration.
 You are responsible for reviewing and understanding the suggestions, and deciding which changes to make.
-YOUR voice and passion for the project must be evident.

-- Because I'm reviewing statements from many applicants at various stages, I don't have time to carefully edit my edits.
-My brain works faster than my hands.
-If something is unclear, please ask for clarification.
-If something is troubling you, please let me know.
-It could be a misunderstanding. - I do not professionally proofread your draft statements.
-I will fix typos and grammar errors I catch, and offer style suggestions for clearer sentence structure and order where I can; but I am an advisor not an editor.
-You most definitely do not have to accept all my suggestions.
-My primary review purpose is to make sure you are addressing all Fulbright Key Content (see below) for a solid proposal.
+YOUR voice and passion for the project must be evident. - Because we are reviewing statements from many applicants at various stages, I don't have time to carefully edit our reviews.
+Our human brains works faster than our hands sometimes;) If something is unclear, please ask for clarification.
+If something is troubling you, please let us know.
+It could be a misunderstanding. - We do not professionally proofread your draft statements.
+We will fix typos and grammar errors we catch, and offer style suggestions for clearer sentence structure and order where we can; but we are advisors not an editors.
+You most definitely do not have to accept all our suggestions.
+Our primary review purpose is to make sure you are addressing all Fulbright Key Content (see below) for a solid proposal.